tribixbite/awesome/README.md

 *   [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Development at the speed of light
 *   [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
 *   [anthropics/claudes-c-compiler](https://github.com/anthropics/claudes-c-compiler) - Claude Opus 4.6 wrote a dependency-free C compiler in Rust, with backends targeting x86 (64- and 32-bit), ARM, and RISC-V, capable of compiling a booting Linux kernel.
+*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 *   [solana-foundation/surfpool](https://github.com/solana-foundation/surfpool) - Surfpool is where developers start their Solana journey.
 *   [unhappychoice/gitlogue](https://github.com/unhappychoice/gitlogue) - A cinematic Git commit replay tool for the terminal, turning your Git history into a living, animated story.
 *   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.